msk-access/cwl_subworkflows/qc_simplex_bam/README.md

   --hsmetrics_coverage_cap HSMETRICS_COVERAGE_CAP
 ```
 ### v2.0 qc_simplex_bam_v2.0.cwl
-This sub-workflow was designed for MSK-ACCESS and CMO-CH data.
-The updated v2.0 of this sub-workflow expects a single set of bait/target regions as opposed to two in v1.0.
+This sub-workflow is compatible with any target region of interest.
+The current v2.0 implementation is used for MSK-ACCESS and CMO-CH.

 ### Usage v2.0